nLab (n,r)-category

 Put another way: given a sequence of (higher) categories C 0,C 1,...,C nC_0, C_1, ..., C_n in which each C i+1C_{i+1} is of the form Hom(A,B)Hom(A, B) for some 00-cells AA and BB from C iC_i, let us say that C nC_n is a depth-nn Hom-category of C 0C_0.
 (We can also cleanly extend this notion to depth-\infty Hom-categories, by taking the position that there are none).
 An (n,r)(n, r)-category, then, is one in which every depth-rr Hom-category is an \infty-groupoid, and, furthermore, every depth-(n+2)(n+2) Hom-category is a point.
 (The appearance of n+2n+2 here rather than nn allows us to make sense of this definition even when nn is as low as 2-2, and suggests that perhaps, had history gone differently, the conventions would be to number these differently.)

-So (n,r)(n,r)-categories are a generalisation of both nn-categories and nn-groupoids, covering all of the ground in between (and a bit beyond).
+So (n,r)(n,r)-categories are a generalisation of both nn-categories and nn-groupoids, covering some of the ground in between (and a bit beyond).
 As nn increases, there are many more possibilities, until there are infinitely many kinds of (,r)(\infty,r)-categories.

 Definition